radiopapus/static-blog-based-on-grow/content/posts/en/2019-02-02-18-32-11-i-live-in-siberia-this-is-not-la@en.md

-title: I live in Siberia this is not LA
-lang: en
+---
+author@: Viktor Zharina
 description: We live in Siberia and today we have -40 C degree
 keywords: Siberia, cold, freez, SiberaiNotLA
-image: /static/images/orig/siberia.jpg
+$order: 311
+$dates:
+  published: 02.02.2019 18:32:11
+$title@: i-live-in-siberia-this-is-not-la

 ---

 I live in Siberia<br/>
 This is not LA<br/>
 -40 shows thermometer<br/>